CodyCardinal/BrainGains/README.md

 ## Detailed How-To

 - While you are taking a course or lecture.
-You would create a new topic in Brain Gains.
+You would create a new topic in BrainGains.
-- Throughout that course, when you go to take notes, you would create a new question in Brain Gains in that topic.
+- Throughout that course, when you go to take notes, you would create a new question in BrainGains in that topic.
 - Wait a few hours or overnight to practice recall.
 - Choose that topic on the home page.
 - Proceed to read each question, mentally answer the question.